DevTaraKuds/headphones/README.md

 # Holberton School - Headphone Company project

-This project is intended to give a brief expose into our headphone company.
+Holberton school headphone company project is intended to give a brief expose into our headphone company.
 The various services we have , How to contact us and a lot more.

 This is how the final output is expected to look: